Discovering Sri Lanka

 From the highlands down to the coast lay large swathes of forested land; set aside for the preservation of the island’s indigenous creatures.
 These national park areas are home to Asia’s largest number of wild Elephants, as well as Rhinoceros, Mugger Crocodiles, Leopards and Tigers.

-There are three main ports in Sri Lanka – namely Colombo, Galle and Trincomalee.
-Colombo and Galle both are man made, while Trincomalee is one of the world’s largest natural harbours.
-All three have deepwater berths for Superyacht use.
+The three main ports in Sri Lanka are Trincomalee, Galle and Colombo.
+Galle and Colombo both are man-made, while Trincomalee is amongst the largest natural harbours on earth.
+Superyachts can use all three of these deepwater ports.

 The port of Colombo is located on the West coast.
 Colombo is the capital city of Sri Lanka, and also the principal port of the country.
 The port is a man made harbour enclosing an area between the North side of the Fort and Mutwal point, formed by three breakwaters built during the period between 1875 to 1912.
 The breakwaters have a concrete block structure on a rubble base with a boulder protection.